 The results of the present study demonstrated that abundance of rotifers varied seasonally (Fig. 2).
-Fluctuation in rotifers abundance and highest abundance in Brachionus and Philodina occurred possibly due to water variation in temperature different seasons which is an important abiotic parameter on population growth of rotifers (Holst et al., 1998).
-Dominance of Brachionus in the Anzali Wetland eutrophication reflect Mirzajani et al. (2010) reported for the Anzali Wetland.
-Most of the Bdelloids survive unfavorable periods by entering type of dormancy known hydrobiosis (Gilbert, 1974; Ricci, 1998, 2001).
+Fluctuation in rotifers abundance and highest abundance in Brachionus and Philodina occurred possibly due to water temperature variation in different seasons which is an important abiotic parameter on population growth of rotifers (Holst et al., 1998).
+Dominance of Brachionus in the Anzali Wetland reflect eutrophication may that Mirzajani et al. (2010) reported for the Anzali Wetland.
+Most of the Bdelloids survive unfavorable periods by entering a type of dormancy known as hydrobiosis (Gilbert, 1974; Ricci, 1998, 2001).
 This capability, along with their parthenogenetic reproduction (Ricci, 1992) may be the reason that the genera of Philodina sp. has been seen in all the sampling sites during the study (Fig. 2).
 In total, the rotifers were the dominant zooplankton in the Anzali Wetland based on the biological characteristics which can be seen as a bio- indicator of freshwater.